BoiseStateCS401/CS401-activity-chris-houston-terrence-wiseman/README.md

 * Create a well-designed web page using semantic HyperText Markup Language (HTML) and Cascading Style Sheets (CSS).
 * Apply techniques for validating and debugging web pages.

+## Setup
+* You can work on your html/css files locally and then upload to this team repository when you are done.
+There is an editor in GitHub, but it is pretty "laggy"
+* To make your site available, go to "Settings->GitHub Pages" and change the source to "master branch".

 ## HTML Requirements
 You will start with HTML and add style with CSS after you have a valid, semantic HTML document.
 Create your page in a file called index.html.
 Your webpage must have the following elements.